FiveBricks/bricker-db/README.md

 # Bricker DB
 Second iteration of writing database engine from scratch for fun.
+The basis for this implementation are B+ Trees.

 ## How to run
 There is no public API yet.
 At the moment, I am developing the internals and validating through testing.